cs1302uga/cs1302-tutorials/uml/uml.md

 ### Abstract Classes and Operations

-The usual way to denote that a class or operation is abstract is to italicize the name of class or operation.
+The usual way to denote that a class or operation is abstract is to italicize the name of the class or operation.
 Sometimes this is impractical in situations where it's difficult to discern the difference between the normal lettering of a font and its italicized version.
-In such casses, the names might also be prefixed with an `<<abstract>>` stereotype in order to better communicate the intention to the viewer of the diagram.
+In such cases, the names might also be prefixed with an `<<abstract>>` stereotype to better communicate the intention to the viewer of the diagram.

 To illustrate the differences, consider the following three `Shape` classes: